Open AIR Deposit Guidelines

 Items published in Open AIR are automatically assigned a DOI, which is discoverable through the citation link.
 For more information about DOIs or other persistent identifiers, email Ashlea Green, Metadata Librarian, or see this research guide on DOIs.

 After you submit an item for deposit, it may take several days to complete the review process.
 An Open AIR administrator will check your submission to verify it is complete and fits within the scope of the repository.
-We will not review the content of your submission.
+At this stage, the Metadata Librarian may also provide digital curation measures that serve to enhance the access, discoverability, and reuse of your content.
+However, unless requested, we will not review the content of your submission.
 Either your record will be published, or we will contact you for more information.

 You can make changes to your submission after it has been published.
 Changing the files, title, or authors will trigger a new version of the record.
 To learn more about Versioning, see this page (coming soon).